HuwCampbell/HuwCampbell.github.io/resume.markdown

 My Ph.D involved using scanning tunnelling microscopy to fabricate nanoscale devices in solid state systems, with the longer term goal of fabricating a scalable, solid state, quantum computer.
-My theoretical extended from this, using quantum information theory to investigate the physics and applications of quantum computation, and data analysis to assess my experimental results.
+My theoretical work extended from this, using quantum information theory to investigate the physics and applications of quantum computation, and data analysis to assess my experimental results.
 These experiences provide a strong understanding of data analysis and mathematics,